wwivbbs/docs/docs/menus/commands.md

 ### ConfigUserMenuSet
     Takes the user into the user menu config so they can select which menuset they want to use, etc...

+### user:address
+    Allows the user to change their address

+### user:ansistate
+    Allows the user to change their ANSI state

+### user:callsign
+    Allows the user to change their HAM callsign

+### user:city
+    Allows the user to change their city

+### user:comptype
+    Allows the user to change their computer type

+### user:country
+    Allows the user to change their country

+### user:dataphone
+    Allows the user to change their data phone number

+### user:editor
+    Allows the user to change their default editor

+### user:gender
+    Allows the user to change their gender

+### user:menus
+    Takes the user into the user menu config so they can select which menuset they want to use, etc...

+### user:qscan
+    Allows the user to change their subs that are newscanned

+### user:realname
+    Allows the user to change their real name

+### user:regnum
+    Allows the user to change their WWIV 4.x registration number

+### user:screensize
+    Allows the user to change their screen size

+### user:state
+    Allows the user to change their state

+### user:zipcode
+    Allows the user to change their zipcode

 ## Category: Vote